hhariharan203-commits/ARES-X-Sovereign-Risk-Engine/README.md

 ## 📌 Overview

-ARES-X is an AI-driven macro intelligence and sovereign risk decision system designed to replicate how institutional investors analyze global economies.
+ARES-X is a macro intelligence and sovereign risk decision system designed to simulate how institutional investors analyze global economies.

 It transforms macroeconomic data into: